wallaceer/wp-import-msword/README.md

-This plugin import content from a Word document and create a Page or a Post in your Wordpress site.
+This plugin create a Page or a Post in your Wordpress site by reading content from a word document.

+Tested up to WP 6.1.1

 **Requirements**
 - PHP zip extension